guardian/grid/cloudwatch-logs-to-logstash/README.md

 Where `state` can be of any shape.
 For example, [S3Watcher](../s3watcher/lambda/lib/Logger.js).

 Cloud Watch Logs to Logstash will then take this message and push it onto the Kinesis stream in the ELK stack, which in turn pushes it into Logstash.

+## Deploying
+This Lambda has not been added to CI/CD due to the slight complexity of getting secrets into the Lambda.

+To deploy, run `./deploy.sh` then update the Lambda function code.